 Kitchen Knives Rating Sources

-ConsumerReports.org tests more than 45 kitchen knife sets, for cutting performance, handle comfort and handle balance.
-Eight are recommended, and one set is also designated as a Best Buy.
+ConsumerReports.org tests nearly 30 kitchen knife sets, for cutting performance, handle comfort and handle balance.
+Six are recommended, and one set is also designated as a Best Buy.
 The report includes a buying guide and some of the knives have consumer reviews as well.

 Editors of Cook's Illustrated test six sets of steak knives, testing each for performance on a number of different cuts of meat.
-Elsewhere on this site, they also test chef's knives, paring knives, serrated knives and knife block sets.
+Elsewhere on this site, they also test chef's knives, paring knives, serrated knives, carbon steel knives and knife block sets.
 There are also some individual knife reviews.

 Michael Chu puts 11 knives through rigorous testing, cutting carrots, potatoes, tomatoes and scallions.
 Each knife gets a thorough review, and he comments on other factors as well, such as weight, shape and comfort.
 He also asked other testers to try the knives to bolster his conclusions.
 Elsewhere on this site, Chu also tests and rates ceramic chef's knives.
-While there is no date on these tests, comments indicate that it was done some time in 2005; however, readers are still commenting as of December 2015, giving input into these knives' durability over a 10-year span.
+While there is no date on these tests, comments indicate that it was done some time in 2005; however, readers are still commenting as of November 2016, giving input into these knives' durability over an 11-year span.

 Several editors at TheKitchn.com weigh in on their favorite chef's knives, calling it a starting point for anyone who might be looking.
 Each of the five chosen knives gets a brief overview of why it's a favorite.
 All five knives are among the most popular with users and reviewers.